reviewpad/reviewpad/README.md

 ### Running integration tests

-The integration tests run reviewpad on an actual repository and pull request.
-The repository that the integration tests are running on needs to have the following:
+The integration tests run Reviewpad on an actual repository and pull request.
+The repository where the integration tests run requires the following setup:

 - At least one milestone;
 - At least 3 labels named `bug`, `documentation`, `wontfix` (GitHub adds these labels to every new repository by default);